 - One of the first casualties of the war was Leopold Pamula, a Polish pilot who intentionally slammed his outclassed PZL P.11c into a German aircraft in the opening hours of the war.

 - On the first day of the Nazi invasion of Russia, nine different Soviet pilots rammed enemy bombers with their obsolete aircraft.
 One such pilot, Lt.
 I. I. Ivanov, was made a Hero of the Soviet Union posthumously for driving his plane into a German He-111 bomber.
-A month later, a female pilot named Yakaterina Zelenko brought down a Messerschmitt fighter with her plane, the only woman to have performed a ramming mission in the war.
+A month later, a female pilot named Yekaterina Zelenko brought down a Messerschmitt fighter with her plane, the only woman to have performed a ramming mission in the war.
 In total, 270 Soviet pilots intentionally struck enemy planes between 1941 and 1945.

 - During the Battle of Britain, a number of RAF pilots were celebrated for using their own aircraft as weapons when the need arose.
 On Aug.
 18, 1940, a reservist destroyed a He-111 with his Avro Anson killing himself in the process.
 Not all were so unlucky.
 A pilot from No. 85 Squadron used the wingtip of his Hawker Hurricane to poke holes in a Heinkel bomber when his plane’s guns ran out of ammunition.
 Although the British fighter was crippled, the flier survived.
 The bomber crew wasn’t as lucky – all perished.
 In September, Sgt.
-Ray Holmes used his Hurricane to slice the tail section off a Do-17 bomber over London.
+Ray Holmes used his Hurricane to slice the tail section off a Dornier Do-17 bomber over London.
 Both planes were destroyed; Holmes parachuted to safety.

-- While Americans were appalled by Japanese suicide bombers in 1944 and 45, ironically the United States’ first hero of World War Two was heralded for flying his own plane into an enemy warship in much the same way kamikazes would do two and a half years later.
-According to the story, only three days after the Pearl Harbor raid, Colin P. Kelly’s B-17 came under attack by Zeroes after bombing a Japanese warship off the Philippines.
+- While Americans were appalled by Japanese suicide bombers in 1944 and 1945, ironically the United States’ first hero of World War Two, Colin P. Kelly, was heralded for flying his own plane into an enemy warship in much the same way kamikazes would do two and a half years later.
+According to the story, only three days after the Pearl Harbor raid, Kelly’s B-17 Flying Fortress came under attack by Zeroes after bombing a Japanese warship off the Philippines.
 The doomed pilot kept his stricken plane in the air long enough for the crew to escape, at which point he deliberately plowed his Flying Fortress right into the smokestack of the Japanese ship Ashigara.
 War Department propagandists made full use of the story and soon liberty ships, schools, streets and highways were being named in Kelly’s honour.
 His likeness graced a line of patriotic posters and even the song “There’s a Star Spangled Banner Waving Somewhere” referenced his heroism.
 It was later reported that the pilot actually bailed out with his crew, but died when his parachute failed to open.
 The suicide mission was later revealed to be a complete fabrication.
 Once Japanese pilots began their own suicide missions, the Kelly myth was conveniently forgotten.

 If you’d like to receive alerts about the latest articles and posts, click on the link in the upper right margin marked “FOLLOW THIS BLOG”.
 And don’t forget to follow us on Twitter.